Joey-Zed/Ozioma-_LITA_Documentation/LITA Capstone Project_2.md

 Subscription Preferences: Basic subscription is the most popular and highest revenue-generating type.

-Subscription Duration: Average subscription lasts 365 days, with no subscriptions less than 6 months or longer than 12 months.
+Subscription Duration: The average subscription lasts 365 days, with no subscriptions less than 6 months or longer than 12 months.

 Cancellations: North, South, and West have the same cancellation rates, while East has none.

+## POWER BI DATA VISUALIZATION